Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 Some targeted therapy medicines target new blood vessel growth.
 This process is called angiogenesis.
 Tumors need new blood vessels to grow.
 So keeping the tumors from making new blood vessels can help keep them from growing.
 These medicines are often used along with chemotherapy for more advanced NSCLC:

-These medicines are given by IVIV.
+These medicines are given by I.V.
 They go right into your blood through a vein.

 A small number of NSCLCs have changes in the ALK gene.
 This change makes an abnormal ALK protein that causes the cancer cells to grow and spread.
 Medicines that target the abnormal ALK protein can often help shrink tumors.
 They're often used instead of chemo.
-They might also be used if chemo stops working.
 ALK inhibitors include:

 These medicines are all taken as pills.